 The Master of Science degree is a postgraduate degree that requires a successfully completed Bachelor’s program.
 The Specialized Master’s degree program Biomedical Engineering awards 120 credit points of the European Credit Transfer System (ECTS) and is a so called “mono-course” consisting of only one core subject.

 There is no possibility to combine this Master with other Master programs.

-The Master of Science degree in Biomedical Engineering is an excellent preparation for a scientific career (doctoral program) in Biomedical Engineering, for example at the Medical Faculty of the University of Basel, or for other professions in the medical technology industry.
+The Master of Science degree in Biomedical Engineering is an excellent preparation for a scientific career (doctoral program) in Biomedical Engineering, for example at the Medical Faculty of the University of Basel, or for other professions in the growing medical technology industry.
 Graduates are able to support medical experts in a clinical environment and in health care institutions.